 Here’s a cracker of a winter warmer that will give your digestive fire a damn fine stoking.
-Believe it or not, this was the first recipe I ever created using food as medicine in the year 2000!
-The recipe is in my book The Healing Feeling but never made it to the website.
-So here it is!
+Believe it or not, this was the first recipe I ever created using food as medicine in the year 2000, the recipe was first published in my book The Healing Feeling.

 This dish is intended for someone with a sluggish digestion as its ingredients and cooking method will have a warming and drying effect on the digestive system.
 Patients will benefit greatly from this dish, especially if taken up to three times over a week, preferably in the day time when the digestive fire (agni) is most powerful and so as not to overtax the digestive system.